mayongl/cocoa-programming-for-osx-5e/Errata.md

 ### 3. Structures and Classes

 - In the section "Reference and Value Types", `ball0.particle.x = 1` should be `ball0.position.x = 1`.
+- In the section "Instance methods", `type Double and returns an instance of Vector` should be `type Vector and returns an instance of Vector`.

 ### 6. Delegation